stevana/scheduled-pipelines/README-unprocessed.md

-# Elastically scalable parallel pipelines
+# Scheduling threads like Thomas Jefferson

 *Work in progress, please don't share, but do feel free to get involved!*